 When to see a GP

-Most older infants, children and adults do not need medical treatment for a mild fever.
+Most people, including children and infants older than 3 months, do not need medical treatment for a mild fever.

 You should contact your GP if you: